Family Law Firm Representing Clients in Franklin County, Union and Washington, MO

 Each state has its respective formula for calculating proper child support amounts.
 Most of these formulas factor in each parent’s income, the allowable tax deductions and other expenses, a child’s health insurance expenses, and whether they have childcare needs.
 Certain states also factor in how much time each parent spends with the child, although this is not common practice by all states.

 The family lawyers at Stange Law Firm, PC work with their clients to ensure the child support is fairly and accurately calculated.
 If the other parent attempts to hide income or is unemployed by choice, an experienced family attorney can assist their client in showing the entire situation.
-A family lawyer also reviews the calculations made by the court to ensure that no errors were made that could result in an unfair and inaccurate calculation of child support.
+A family lawyer also reviews the court’s calculations to ensure no errors were made that could result in an unfair or inaccurate child support calculation.

 Abuse and Neglect Proceedings